Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_03_troubleshooting/guide.en-gb.md

 A 401 error code typically indicates that the authorization token specified in the call is either expired or invalid.
 To resolve this issue, you will need to generate a new authorization token and include it in your request headers.
 Fore more information on the token creation process, follow the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide.

-### I amm trying to use the AI Endpoints models, but I keep getting a 404 error code.
+### I am trying to use the AI Endpoints models, but I keep getting a 404 error code.
 What is going on?

 A **404** error typically indicates that the model you're trying to access cannot be found.
 In the case of AI Endpoints, this could mean that the **query path** or the **model name** specified in the request is incorrect.